The lineback cattle has been an integral part of rural New England society for more than 200 years!

 Currently endangered, this cattle breed’s main threat is cross-breeding.
 Lineback cattle almost went extinct due to cross-breeding, and their numbers have yet to recover.
 Nonetheless, efforts are being made by the Livestock Conservancy to improve their numbers.

-The lineback cattle has an overall gestation period of nine to 10 months, almost the same as humans.
+Lineback Cattle have an overall gestation period of nine to 10 months, almost the same as humans.
 They usually give birth to one calf at a time.
 In fact, it is incredibly rare for a heifer to give birth to more than one calf.
 Usually, female cows go into heat every 21 days and moo louder as a mating call.

 Directly after birth, the calf should be fed its mother’s colostrum since it is born without an immune system.
 The colostrum provides the calf with the antibodies it needs to fight infection.
 The mother feeds the calf for up to six weeks after birth.
 It is usually ideal for a cow to give birth every two years at most.
 If the period between pregnancies is less than six months, it becomes risky for the mother.